 NOTE: Instructors have the option to make their course(s) available up to 3 weeks prior to the official start date of the class.
 In doing so students can order their books in a timely manner.

 Another item we want to raise is the importance of contacting the students before the start of the semester.
 As you may realize, there are several obstacles that make it challenging for student to get “connected” to the course.
 This last section reviews what you can do to overcome some of the obstacles.
 One of the long-standing arguments against distance education, in general, has been the belief that the distant student is alone and not part of a class.
 It is important to reach out to your students before the start of the course.

 As you may know, students are able to register for online and face-to-face courses at the same time, without first contacting the instructor.
 Students who are new to online learning will be directed to an online tutorial.
-This tutorial contains information on navigating Blackboard, the nature of online learning and accessing support services.
-While this tutorial is not mandatory, it is strongly encouraged, and you should receive notification of who has not completed the final assessment in the tutorial by the start of the semester.
+This tutorial contains information on navigating Classes, the nature of online learning and accessing support services.
+While this tutorial is not mandatory, it is strongly encouraged.

 It is important that you communicate with the students to introduce yourself and the course and to reinforce information contained within the tutorial such as how to login, how to locate the Pace email and where to go for help.
 We recommend that you send a letter (see sample below) by email and/or by postal mail at least two weeks prior to the start of the semester.
 If you need help accessing students' addresses, please ask your department's secretary.
 It's always a good idea to request that the students respond back even if they do not have any questions.